How to Remove Viruses & Malware From iPhone & iPad in 2024

 • Make sure your operating system (OS) is up to date.

-• Check that your device has enough storage.
+• Investigate your storage.

 Checking your operating system’s status is extremely easy.
 Simply navigate to Settings > General > Software Update.
 Select any available software updates and install them (and don’t forget to turn on Automatic Updates as well).
 Once your device is fully up to date, you can check its storage just as easily.